 We found that chocolate flavored bars usually tend to be hit or miss – either the dark chocolate is too bitter, or the milk chocolate is too sweet.
 This protein bar almost resembled a German chocolate cake in candy bar form.

-We really liked the Mint Brownie; in fact, it was our third favorite.
+We really liked the Mint Brownie; in fact, it was our third favorite protein bar from Built.
 We think mint can be overdone and often is.
 We're not huge mint fans, so we expected this to taste artificial.

 But in this case, Built did a great job of using authentic mint flavor.
 Mint also tends to go well with dark chocolate, so this was a good combination.
 We'll say this came through like a subtle peppermint patty and less like a brownie.
 But we prefer it that way.
 Maybe you will too.

 Another classic flavor, done well.
 The Built Coconut reminds us of a Mounds bar – milk chocolate filled with shredded coconut.
 Although the Built version is a little lighter on the coconut, and the filling is less shredded and more of their chewy center.

 This flavor wasn’t as chewy as some others – it could be the fact that coconut has a lot of fat, which doesn’t blend well with starches or gelatin.
 In any case, this was a classic flavor done well, and the chocolate coating, which Built Bar describes as "perfectly tempered exotic chocolate", made it that much better.